jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

     # ValueError
     # IndexError

-* I get IndexError_ when I use a negative number that is smaller than the number of things in the list_ as a negative number
+* I get IndexError_ when I use a number that is smaller than the number of things in the list_ as a negative number

   .. code-block:: python
     :lineno-start: 167